What's a Data Management Platform (DMP)?

 (2) Smart retargeting

 We all know retargeting pixels: one click makes a visitor enter a target audience, now used for reminding that user of a given product.
 Retargeting pixels, however, don't offer any finetuning or advanced selection.
 Maybe you want to only retarget visitors if they aren't a frequent visitor of your site or you only want to remind your male customers when they abandon their basket.

 A DMP offers the ability to, with all flexibility, do smart retargeting and use advanced rules in building targeting audiences taking into account the user's profile and his/her previous on- and offline purchases or visits.

 There is no relevance in bannering a product a customer already bought.
-Most organizations however don't manage to succesfully suppress their online advertisment when a purchase is made; especially when it's made off-line.
+Most organizations however don't manage to successfully suppress their online advertisement when a purchase is made; especially when it's made offline.

 (4) Suppression of online advertising across channels

 Most marketeers leverage both Facebook, Adwords and Paid Media Display to get their messages to users.
 However, there is similarly no value in bannering one user over and over again, yet most marketeers can only control capping per channel.